ibero-data/duck-ui/docs/index.md

 ### Key Features

 - 🦆 **No Server Required**: DuckDB runs in your browser via WebAssembly
+- 🧠 **AI-Powered**: Natural language to SQL with local or cloud AI (Duck Brain)
 - 📁 **Import Anything**: Load CSV, JSON, Parquet, Arrow files from local storage or URLs
+- 📂 **Folder Access**: Mount folders from your computer - persists across browser sessions
 - 💾 **Persistent Storage**: Save databases using OPFS for data that persists across sessions
 - 🔌 **External Connections**: Connect to remote DuckDB servers when needed
 - ⚡ **Lightning Fast**: Near-native performance thanks to WebAssembly